dashpay/dash-wallet/.github/CONTRIBUTING.md

 # Contributing Guidelines

-We use Kotlin Java for developing this app.
+We use Kotlin and Java for developing this app.
 Java is used on legacy components and the underlying dashj library.
 New features are written in Kotlin.

 General information on developing conventions can be found at [AOSP Java Code Style for Contributors](https://source.android.com/setup/contribute/code-style).